kris2475/AgriPV/Convergence of OPVs and Spectral Intelligence in AgriPV.md

 ---

 ## Maximum Power Point Tracking (MPPT)
-To ensure every photon is maximized despite fluctuating conditions and degradation:
+To ensure every photon is maximised despite fluctuating conditions and degradation:

 - **MPPT is essential**.
 - The widely used **Perturb and Observe (P&O)** algorithm operates by making small, iterative changes (perturbations) to the panel’s voltage and observing whether power output increases or decreases.